safafa/math-magicians/README.md

 ### Prerequisites

-Knowledge of HTML Semantics CSS And Javascript npm
+Knowledge of React library And Javascript npm

 # Getting Started